SEARCH

 From there, it’s all about the interior space of the greenhouse and how you will access it.
 Most have a door at one end: mine has interior windows which open to our covered patio.
 It’s a shame to waste space for accessing the plants if you don’t need to—especially in a smaller space.

 The whole advantage to this style of greenhouse is the cost savings gained by building next to an existing wall of your house, garage, or shed.
-These savings may allow room in the budget for some very nice-to-have extras like automatic window openers.
+These savings may allow room in the budget for some very nice-to-have extras like automatic window openers or some other wall or roof vents to allow for good airflow.

 When I decided to build this greenhouse, I started looking online for ways to create a lean-to greenhouse next to a building.
 My situation is a bit unusual because, instead of accessing the greenhouse from one of the ends, it opens to the inside of the covered patio.
-And, instead of building it full-height, I opted to create it at table-height for easy access.
+And, instead of building a walk-in unit, I opted to create it at table-height for easy access.

 The design is inspired by this barn greenhouse by Ana White which is a freestanding 8×12-foot greenhouse.
 Mine is 3×12-feet.
 So, I had to rework the plan to fit my situation.
 I swear it took longer for me to think through the plan than it did to build the thing!

-I started out intending to use a bunch of old wood-framed house windows I have leftover from a roadside haul.
-After some thought, I realized that it would be very hard to adequately frame the windows—which are all different sizes and conditions—and get the fairly airtight (and rainproof) space I was hoping for.
+I started out intending to use a bunch of old wood-framed house windows leftover from building my mini-greenhouse.
+After some thought, I realized that it would be very hard to adequately frame the antique windows—which are all different sizes and in various conditions—and get the fairly airtight (and rainproof) space I was hoping for.
 Instead, I used clear 12-foot Suntuf polycarbonate panels for the exterior, and three of the old wood windows for the interior window-doors as you’ll see below.
+I’m very happy with all these choices.

-The main goal for this greenhouse to grow winter veggies like salad greens (mesclun mix), spinach, broccoli, Brussels sprouts, and kale in the cold months, and propagate cuttings in spring and fall.
-I’m expecting it to be too hot for summer growing, although I may end up testing a shade cloth to keep summer heat down as well.
+The main goal for this greenhouse is to grow winter veggies like salad greens (mesclun mix), spinach, broccoli, Brussels sprouts, and kale in the cold months, and propagate cuttings and start seeds in spring and fall.

 While I realize it’s very unlikely you will want to build a structure exactly as I have done here, I’ll walk you through the process in case you need ideas for your own unique building situation.